RatBodyFormer: Rat Body Surface from Keypoints: Method

-\paragraph{Semi-Automatic Annotation} RatDome Dataset contains many frames capturing color-beaded rats but without manual annotations (\cref{sec:rat_surface_dataset}).
+\paragraph{Semi-Automatic Annotation} The RatDome Dataset contains many frames capturing color-beaded rats but without manual annotations (\cref{sec:rat_surface_dataset}).
 We derive a semi-supervised learning method to make full use of this data.
 The method leverages a small number of frames fully-annotated with ground-truth to infer the labels for the remaining frames.

 First, we compute the 3D coordinates of the markers.
 This process is automated, similar to that of the Panoptic Studio Dataset~\cite{panopticstudio}.
 We detect the 2D markers from each image with an object detector~\cite{yolox} trained with manual annotations.
 We then leverage multiview triangulation to disambiguate markers of the same color on the body surface.

 Once the 3D marker coordinates are computed for each frame, we assign their marker IDs so that they are consistent with the manually annotated ones by using RatBodyFormer itself.
 Suppose we have trained RatBodyFormer using only the manually-annotated frames.
 We use this initial model to estimate the 3D coordinates of the body surface points, and find the correspondences between the triangulated 3D points and those estimated by RatBodyFormer by minimizing their Euclidean distance~\cite{hungarian}.
 These correspondences allow transfer of marker IDs from the manually annotated body surface points to the automatically triangulated body surface points so that RatBodyFormer can be retrained using both the manually-annotated and automatically-annotated frames.
-We define this automatically-annotated labels as the \textit{semi-automatically annotated labels} to distinguish them from manually annotated labels.
+We define these automatically-annotated labels as the \textit{semi-automatically annotated labels} to distinguish them from manually annotated labels.
 We experimentally show that the use of semi-automatically annotated labels improve estimation accuracy (\cref{sec:ratbody_former_accuracy}).